 Regis Matimati started his working life as a Nurse in Makoni District, where the first CHCs were started in 1995.
 After working on a UZ-UCSF research on HIV/AIDS intervention, he joined Zim AHEAD in 2007 as Project Officer in Chipinge–Chiredzi before being moved to Project Manager for the Cholera Emergency OXFAM project in Mutare in 2008.
 His capacity for team management served Zim AHEAD well and he was promoted to Programme Manager in 2009, and Acting Director for three years before being appointed Country Director in 2014.
 Over the years Regis studied with the University of Zimbabwe with a Post Graduate Diploma in Water Supply and Sanitation.
-He is completing his Masters in Public Health at Roehampton University in the UK.
+Regis graduated with a Masters of Public Health (MPH) from University of Roehampton in the UK.

 ZIMBABWE AHEAD REPRESENTATIVE

 Andrew Muringaniza is one of the founding Project Officers of Zim AHEAD and joined us in 1999 after working for Save the children Foundation for many years.
 His practical skills in WASH technology as well as his quiet determined management of projects have in fact been the unsung reason so many of our programmes not only meet but exceed targets.
 His work in Tsholotsho is internationally known as described in PhD research by CEO (Waterkeyn 2006) and in the first CHC paper (Waterkeyn & Cairncross, 2005), and more recently credited by researchers on sustainability of CHC shortly to be published.
 He is the bed rock of our organisation.

 EAST AFRICA REGIONAL REPRESENTATIVE